zyedidia/knit/docs/knit.md

 global/local variables.
 This constraint may be relaxed in the future if it turns out to be a useful feature.

+## Out-of-date calculation

+To determine if a rule must be re-run, Knit computes whether its output is up-to-date or not.
+There are two mechanisms for this: a hash-based one and a timestamp-based one.
+By default, Knit uses the hash-based mechanism: if a file's hash has changed since the previous build, it is considered out-of-date, and all rules that depend on it must be re-run.
+When depending on a directory, its hash is the recursive hash of all files within it.
+The hash-based method is good for small builds, but can become too slow for large builds.
+In those cases you can disable hashing and use the timestamp-based calculation.

+When hashing is disabled, Knit uses a similar computation to Make that is based on file modification times.
+If a rule's prerequisites refer to files that have been modified more recently (according to the system's file modification timestamp) than the output file, then the rule is determined to be out-of-date and must be re-run.
+Other factors may also cause a rule to be re-run, such as if its recipe has changed, or if it has a rebuild attribute.
+If the file refers to a directory, the system's timestamp is not used.
+Instead, the modification time of a directory is the timestamp of the most recently modified file in it (or in any sub-directory).
+Depending on a very large directory may hinder performance.

+Hashing can be disabled on a per-project basis or globally by using the `.knit.toml` configuration file, described the "Options" section of this documentation.

 # Knitfiles

 A Knitfile is a Lua 5.1 program with additional support for rule expressions.